arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Linux
 <br></br>

-For Portenta X8, the following instructions can help control CAN bus protocol.
-The CAN transceiver is enabled using the following command:
+For the Portenta X8, when you have admin (root) access, you can execute the following commands within the shell to control the CAN bus protocol.
+The CAN transceiver can be enabled using the following command

 ```
 echo 164 > /sys/class/gpio/export && echo out > /sys/class/gpio/gpio164/direction && echo 0 > /sys/class/gpio/gpio164/value